 Xanax Prescription Abuse

-If you take this medication as it’s intended by your doctor, which is commonly prescribed to treat anxiety or panic disorders, you may feel “normal” after your first dose.
-The sedating effect can help alleviate symptoms of anxiety and calm your body’s response to anxiety or stress.
+If you take this medication as intended by your doctor, which is commonly prescribed to treat anxiety or panic disorders, you may feel “normal” after your first dose.
+The sedating effect can help alleviate anxiety symptoms and calm your body’s response to anxiety or stress.

 According to the National Health Statistics Reports during 2014–2016, benzodiazepines were prescribed at approximately 65.9 million office-based

 physician visits.
 The rates for women prescribed the drug were also higher than the men (at 34 visits per 100 women).